serverless/blog/posts/2017-02-28-serverless-v1.8.0.md

 This change fixes a bunch of related issue with e.g. VPC setups.

-**Note:** This is a breaking change which affects all users / plugin authors who reference the `IamPolicyLambdaExecution` resource since it's removed with the update to v1.8.
+**Note:** This is a breaking change which affects all users / plugin authors who reference the `IamPolicyLambdaExecution` resource since it's removed in v1.8.

 ### Fix file streams during zipping

-Recently we've switched from a memory intensive `fs.readFileSync` implementation to a `fs.createReadStream` implementation for the zipping of your code (see [#3220](https://github.com/serverless/serverless/pull/3220/files).
-This reduced the memory footprint by about ~40% which is important when Serverless is used on low power hardware such as CI / CD systems or virtual machines.
+Recently we've switched from a memory intensive `fs.readFileSync` implementation to a `fs.createReadStream` implementation for the code zipping (see [#3220](https://github.com/serverless/serverless/pull/3220/files).

+This change reduced the memory footprint by about ~40% which is important when Serverless is used on low power hardware such as CI / CD systems or virtual machines.

 Unfortunately this fix creates another problem.
 Old Node versions tend to keep too many files open which results in an error during the zipping process (see [#3249](https://github.com/serverless/serverless/issues/3249)).

 We've attacked this fix by using the [`graceful-fs`](https://github.com/isaacs/node-graceful-fs) npm package to wrap the `fs.createReadStream` usage.

-However this is just a temporary.
+However this is just a temporary fix.

 We're open to a more reliable solution for this problem.
 Do you have any plan how we can solve this in a better way?
 Feel free to chime in on the discussions or create a new issue for it!

 ### Fix monitorStack freezing bug

-We're finally able to reproduce a nasty bug which causes Serverless Deployment to freeze in the `Checking Stack update progress...` status.
+We were finally able to reproduce a nasty bug which caused Serverless deployments to freeze in the `Checking Stack update progress...` status.

 This problem was introduced due to a clock drift where the time of your local machine is slightly in the future causing AWS server to report incorrect updates about your CloudFormation status.